awsdocs/amazon-sns-developer-guide/doc_source/example-filter-policies.md

 ## A policy that rejects the example message<a name="policy-rejects-messages"></a>

-The following subscription filter policy has multiple mismatches between its attributes and the attributes assigned to the example message\.
-Because the `encrypted` attribute name isn't present in the message attributes, this policy attribute causes the message to be rejected regardless of the value assigned to it\.
+The following subscription filter policy has multiple mismatches between its properties and the attributes assigned to the example message\.
+For example, because the `encrypted` property name isn't present in the message attributes, this policy property causes the message to be rejected regardless of the value assigned to it\.

 If any mismatches occur, the policy rejects the message\.